Last updated - 6 October 2018

 Top rated Mintos lenders

 Mogo and ID Finance earned the equal highest scores.
 Mogo is a popular lender on Mintos as the loans are both secured by vehicles and most receive buyback guarantees.
 Mogo has been reporting good results up to Q3 17.
 Mintos have informed us that they will publish updated results shortly, but performance remains good.
 ID Finance is another lender that is well capitalised and has produced strong results over the last 2 years.

 We think investors can have some confidence in any lender achieving a score of 60 or better.
 Lenders meeting this benchmark include Credissimo, 1pm plc, Credit Star, Capital Service, iute Credit, Vizia/Banknote, Cream and IFN Extra Finance.

 Our views on the new lenders

 We are surprised for example, that a company like Bino, that only started lending in 2017 would be invited onto the Mintos platform, particularly when no information about the capitalisation of the company is available.
-Several of these companies have not provided any information on their profitability, which implies to us that they are likely to be loss making currently.
+Several companies have not provided any information on their profitability, which implies to us that they are likely to be loss making currently.
 It is almost impossible to determine how likely these businesses will be able to honour their buyback guarantees in the future.